Best Beginner 3D Printers Under $300

 The V3 SE fixes all the pain points of earlier Ender 3 models.
 Auto bed leveling means you spend less time calibrating and more time printing.
 The sprite direct drive extruder handles flexible filaments better too.

-- ✓500mm/s Max Speed: One of the fastest printers in this price range
+- ✓600mm/s Max Speed: One of the fastest printers in this price range

-Sovol SV06 - Best Features for the Price
+Sovol SV06 ACE - Best Features for the Price

-The SV06 packs features you'd normally find on $500+ printers.
-It has auto-leveling, direct drive extrusion, a PEI build plate, and a 32-bit motherboard—all standard.
+The SV06 ACE is the upgraded successor to the popular SV06, packing features you'd normally find on $500+ printers.
+It adds blazing 600mm/s speeds, a built-in camera for remote monitoring, auto-leveling, direct drive extrusion, and a PEI build plate.
 If you want maximum features for your money, this is it.

 🎯 Best For:

-People who want to experiment with different filament types (including flexible TPU) and don't want to upgrade their printer right away.
+People who want to experiment with different filament types (including flexible TPU), monitor prints remotely, and don't want to upgrade their printer right away.

 - ✓Direct Drive Extruder: Better for flexible filaments